solid-contrib/information/README.md

 You can also use or contribute to the Solid [documentation](https://github.com/solid/information/blob/master/documentation.md) explaining how to implement the Solid specification.

+If you are looking for funding to be able to build on Solid read this list of [funding opportunities](https://github.com/solid/information/blob/master/solid-resources.md).

 # Use
 There are multiple Solid prototypes that you can use and and explore already.